RhiH/recipe_store/README.md

 * Cause: Limited by number of characters
 * Resolution: Amended to textarea, with consideration that this will be amended again in the future
 ---
+* Problem: Recipe ingredients and method do not show as list with user input
+* Cause: Amendment to textarea input from above problem
+* Resolution: Textarea is stop-gap method, long term aim is to change format of card input to improve, issue to remain in short term as site does function
+---
 * Problem: User Profile not showing recipes
 * Cause: Code incorrectly written to generate info
 * Resolution: Amendment to code